RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/3-User Manual/Glossary/glossary.md

 Notification - A message sent from the system to the user, hopefully a useful one.

 Jumbotron - The large horizontal banner at the top of each page in Explorer &amp; Designa that contains the item name and buttons.

+## Support request

+A support request is a unit communication between the system user and the system's support staff.
+A user can create a support request when he/she is not able to proceed with a system functionality on his/her own or with the help of documentation.
+This indicates the need for assistance and a support request is a method to seek that assistance from support staff.

+Users can also use support requests for submit bugs or improvement requests.